brdslj/brdslj/README.md

 - 👋 Hi, I’m @brdslj
-- 👀 I’m interested in science and exploration through experimentation and simulation
+- 👀 I’m interested in science and exploration through experimentation, computation and simulation.
+Dedicated to STEM; trained chemist with passion for technology, programming and math - now in data and software for science.
+Keen on best practice surrounding technical/scientific progress - data, experiment, theory and instrumentation.
-- 🌱 I’m ~~currently~~ always learning new approaches and better practice from my mistakes and from community collaboration.
-Tinkering with microcontroller electronics for DIY scientific instruments.
+- 🌱 I’m ~~currently~~ always learning new approaches, design and better practice from community and collaboration.
+Tinkering with microcontroller electronics for DIY/open instrumentation.
-- 💞️ I’m looking to collaborate on projects for STEAM which aim to help keep the us all curious, explorative and in touch with our world.
+- 💞️ I’m looking to collaborate on projects for STEM which aim to help keep the us all curious, explorative and in touch with our world.
 <!-- - 📫 How to reach me: --->

 <!---